psf/policies/docs/python.org/code-of-conduct/Enforcement-Procedures.md

 A person who makes a report should receive a follow-up email stating what action was taken in response to the report.
 If the work group decided no response was needed, they should provide an email explaining why it was not a Code of Conduct violation.
 Reports that are not made in good faith (such as "reverse sexism" or "reverse racism") may receive no response.

-The follow-up email should be sent no later than one week after the receipt of the report.
-If deliberation or follow-up with the reported person takes longer than one week, the work group should send a status email to the reporter.
+The follow-up email should be sent within a week after the CoC WG meeting where this was discussed, and following acknowledgment of the report (currently the CoC WG meets twice a month).
+If deliberation or follow-up with the reported person takes longer than such period, the work group should send a status email to the reporter within a week after the meeting when this report was discussed.

 ## Documentation and Privacy Policies